We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Urinary incontinence is the involuntary leakage of urine.
-It means a person urinates when they do not want to.
-Control over the urinary sphincter is either lost or weakened.
+This means a person urinates when they do not want to.
+It happens when control over the urinary sphincter is either lost or weakened.

 Urinary incontinence is a common problem that affects many people.